77063code/aaliya-gallery/README.md

 2. In the user collection add firstname, lastname fields and make the same changes in the form
-3. For buyers/browsers, change to buyers/collectors and also ask for firstname, lastname and make email as loginid 1 Create a form so artists can upload their images to S3 2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want
+3. For buyers/browsers, change to buyers/collectors and also ask for firstname, lastname and make email as loginid 1 Create a form so artists can upload their images to S3 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want